cbswj/test/README.md

 convolutional filters.

-group sparsity, see Fig.Consider a 4D convolutional filter, reshaped into a 2D matrix W ∈ R features×outputs.
+The hinge point between pruning and decomposition is group sparsity, see Fig.Consider a 4D convolutional filter, reshaped into a 2D matrix W ∈ R features×outputs.
 Group sparsity is added by introducing a sparsity-inducing matrix A.
 By applying group sparsity constraints on the columns of A, the output channel of the sparsity-inducing matrix A and equivalently of the matrix product W × A can be reduced by solving an optimization problem.
 This is equivalent